 \section{Abstract}

-Let $\sigma$ be a stability condition on the bounded derived category $D^b({\mathop{\rm Coh}\nolimits} W)$ of a Calabi-Yau threefold $W$ and $\mathcal{M}$ a moduli stack of $\sigma$-semistable objects of fixed topological type.
-We define generalized Donaldson-Thomas invariants which act as virtual counts of objects in $\mathcal{M}$ by generalizing the approach introduced by Kiem, Li and the author in the case of semistable sheaves.
+Let $\sigma$ be a stability condition on the bounded derived category $D^b({\mathop{\rm Coh}\nolimits} W)$ of a Calabi--Yau threefold $W$ and $\mathcal{M}$ a moduli stack parametrizing $\sigma$-semistable objects of fixed topological type.
+We define generalized Donaldson--Thomas invariants which act as virtual counts of objects in $\mathcal{M}$, fully generalizing the approach introduced by Kiem, Li and the author in the case of semistable sheaves.

-We construct an associated Deligne-Mumford stack $\widetilde{\mathcal{M}}$, called the $\mathbb{C}^\ast$-rigidified Kirwan partial desingularization of $\mathcal{M}$, with an induced semi-perfect obstruction theory of virtual dimension zero, and define the generalized Donaldson-Thomas invariant via Kirwan blowups to be the degree of the associated virtual cycle $[\widetilde{\mathcal{M}}]^{\mathrm{vir}}$.
-This is invariant under deformations of the complex structure of $W$.
-Examples of applications include Bridgeland stability, polynomial stability, Gieseker and slope stability.
+We construct an associated proper Deligne--Mumford stack $\widetilde{\mathcal{M}}^{\bC^\ast}$, called the $\mathbb{C}^\ast$-rigidified intrinsic stabilizer reduction of $\mathcal{M}$, with an induced semi-perfect obstruction theory of virtual dimension zero, and define the generalized Donaldson--Thomas invariant via Kirwan blowups to be the degree of the associated virtual cycle $[\widetilde{\mathcal{M}}]^{\mathrm{vir}} \in A_0(\widetilde{\mathcal{M}})$.
+This stays invariant under deformations of the complex structure of $W$.
+Applications include Bridgeland stability, polynomial stability, Gieseker and slope stability.